 Community pharmacy contractors are required to give information governance assurances to the NHS each year via an online self-assessment.

-The Information Governance Toolkit has been updated to include the General Data Protection Regulations (GDPR) and the National Data Guardian’s ten data security standards and is now called the Data Security and Protection (DSP) toolkit.
+The Information Governance Toolkit was updated in 2019 to include the General Data Protection Regulations (GDPR) and the National Data Guardian’s ten data security standards and is now called the Data Security and Protection (DSP) toolkit.

 Pharmacies are contractually required to complete the DSP toolkit by March 31st each year.
 Non-compliance is considered a breach of the NHS contract and could result in loss or request for return of funding for NHS Advanced Services.
-It is also a pre-requisite for provision of an NHSmail account so non-completion could impact on eligibility to provide NUMSAS and fulfilment of Quality Payment criteria.
+It is also a pre-requisite for provision of an NHSmail account so non-completion could impact on eligibility to be involved in the Community Pharmacist Consultation Service and fulfilment of the Pharmacy Quality Scheme criteria.

-The DSP Toolkit consists of 70 mandatory and 61 optional DSP questions.
-Of the 70 mandatory questions between 32 and 49 can be automatically marked as completed by updating information in the Organisation Profile webpage and confirming the pharmacy PMR provider within the toolkit.
+The DSP Toolkit for 2019/2020 has be updated and consists of 56 mandatory and 59 optional DSP questions.
+Of the 56 mandatory questions around 28 can be automatically marked as completed by updating information in the Organisation Profile webpage.

 Completing the Toolkit

-- Complete the PSNC GDPR workbook (part 3), if not already completed, as part of compliance with the GDPR legislation introduced on May 25th 2018.
-By confirming the workbook has been completed and uploading it into the Organisation Profile, a total of between 32 and 37 (i.e. approximately 50%) of the 70 mandatory DSP questions will be auto-completed.
+- Revisit the completed PSNC GDPR workbook (part 3) that was used for last year's submission and update any information as necessary.
+By confirming the workbook has been completed and uploading it into the Organisation Profile, a total of around 28 (i.e. 50%) of the 56 mandatory DSP questions will be auto-completed.

 - Confirm that NHSmail is the only email system used by the pharmacy to transfer patient information, where applicable, this will result in two toolkit questions being automatically completed.

-- Complete the remaining 21 to 26 questions mandatory questions that have not already been auto-completed
+- Complete the remaining 28 mandatory questions that have not already been auto-completed

 If you need technical support on using the Toolkit including obtaining access rights and password resets contact the Exeter Helpdesk: